Paying for residential and nursing care

 There are lots of places you can get independent financial advice and practical help about meeting future and current care and support costs, as well as general information about money management and budgeting.
 The article ‘How to get independent financial advice’ provides more information.

-You can also visit the Society of Later Life Advisors (SOLLA) website, which provides information about choosing an accredited member of the Society who has with the expertise to best understand your needs and provide advice that is right for you and your family.
+You can also visit organisations such as the Society of Later Life Advisors (SOLLA) website, which provides information about choosing an accredited member of the Society who has the expertise to best understand your needs and provide advice that is right for you and your family.
 Be aware that services may charge.

 If you or your family have any other questions about your rights to choose accommodation, talk to your social worker.

-If you disagree with the amount you have been asked to contribute towards your residential or nursing care, the name and telephone number of the person in the Financial Assessments and Benefits Team who has prepared the calculation will be given on the statement.
+If you disagree with the amount you have been asked to pay towards your residential or nursing care, the name and telephone number of the person in the Financial Assessments and Benefits Team who has prepared the calculation will be given on the statement.
 You should contact this person in the first instance as they may be able to review the assessment.
-If you wish to make a formal complaint, refer to this article.
+If you wish to make a formal complaint, refer to our article on making a complaint to the council.

 Everyone has the right to be free from harm including financial abuse.
 If you have any concerns about an adult at risk you must report it by calling 01454 86800.
 Visit the South Gloucestershire Safeguarding Board website for more information.